 How To Find Out The Fuel Consumption Using Fleet Monitoring

-- Can you trust your reading?
+- Can you trust this value?

 - Is it meaningful and representative?

-- Is it accurate?
+- Is it error-free?

 - Is it good or bad compared to other values?